Name of the Organization

 Aims and Objectives of the Organization

-The Organization shall not engage in business of any kind which is ordinarily carried out for profit, and nothing in the Bylaws of the Organization (herein referred to as the Bylaws) shall authorize the Organization to do so.
+The Organization shall not engage in the business of any kind which is ordinarily carried out for profit, and nothing in the Bylaws of the Organization (herein referred to as the Bylaws) shall authorize the Organization to do so.
 The Organization shall not enter into any transaction, carry on any activity or engage in any business solely for pecuniary purposes; and income received by the Organization shall be applied exclusively for the not-for-profit purposes of the Organization as set forth herein.
-No part of any income shall inure to the benefit of any private member or individual.
+No part of any income shall be utilized for the benefit of any private member or individual.

 Section 2.1: Experts/Neutrals Membership

-Each such member has a right to vote at the General Assembly.
-Application is made directly to FICM Executive Committee, accompanied by a short CV and passport sized photograph at the Corporate address of the Organization.
+Each such member has a right to vote on major policy matters of the organization.
+Application is made directly to FICM Executive Committee, accompanied by a short CV and passport-sized photograph at the Corporate address of the Organization.

 Section 2.2: Individual Membership